mmilano/SidePanelCollapse/README.md

 * jquery.
 Bootstrap itself requires jquery, so this library should already be there.

-## Installation :
+## Installation

-The following available options are possible:
+The following options are available:

+### HTML links
-1 - Clone the repository locally, and attach the sidepanel files to your HTML document
+Clone the repository locally, copy the SCSS and javascript files, and link the  files to your HTML document.

  ```html